Five Tips For Successful Forex Money Management

 Quantify Your Risk per Trade

-Once you have decided on an amount of money you are happy to trade with, you need to establish how much you are going to risk per trade and how you are going to measure this.
-This will help determine where you will place your stop loss for each trade.
+Once you have decided on an amount of money you are happy to trade with, the next step in creating your Forex money management plan is to establish how much you are going to risk per trade and how you are going to measure this.
+This will help determine where you will place your stop loss each time you enter the market.

 There are two common ways of quantifying your risk, each with its advantages and disadvantages.

 1. A Fixed Sum